 - Quick stick

 - Electrically conductive

-I’m sure that I’ve missed a few but hope this helps.
 In addition to the properties listed above, the use of pressure-sensitive tape can provide additional features to the gasket.
 For example, the adhesion property of the tape can act as a third hand during installation by temporarily holding the gasket in place while mechanical fasteners are attached.
-Pressure-sensitive tape can also be used as a delivery system by providing a way to supply gaskets in roll form, making them easier to use.
-The addition of some pressure-sensitive tapes add strength to the finished gasket for easier application, processing or performance.
+Pressure-sensitive tape can also be used as a delivery system by offering a way to supply gaskets in roll form, making them easier to use.
+The addition of some pressure-sensitive tapes also adds strength to the finished gasket for easier application, processing or performance.
 Lastly, the peel-and-stick feature makes application quick and easy, reducing time and labor costs.

 Gasketing on your mind?
 Don’t forget to consider whether a pressure-sensitive tape might be the solution.